cheeeeeeeeeen/RoR2-ChensBombasticMod/README.md

 ## Changelog

+**1.0.3**
+- Fix an issue on connected clients lagging hard.
+- Rollback version dependency of R2API to `2.5.14` as it was causing some weird issues.

 **1.0.2**
 - Quick bug fix regarding the Bombastic Manager component being added twice when both artifacts are enabled.
 - Change default percent chance value to 15% since 5% looks like it doesn't proc.
 Configurable.